 Assets are very important and precious for an organization, especially in the supply chain industry.
 As assets are not only valuable but they help create wealth for the company.
 Assets are the source of earning.

 For supply chain equipment are very important they are the pillars of the core business.
 Thus, organizations must keep their assets in good condition.
 To keep assets in good condition, understanding asset life is important.

 An asset life cycle is a series of events that occur and are divided into various stages.
 An asset life cycle begins with planning and acquirement and the last stage is the disposal stage.

-For keeping track of the asset stage, you need asset management and tracking software.
+For keeping track of the asset stage, you need asset tracking software.
 It monitors assets and you can easily know what is the stage of the asset!
 There are various factors through which the importance of an asset is calculated such as cost of the asset, dependency on the asset, etc.

 The stages of asset lifecycle are as follow: